Learning and Predicting from Dynamic Models for COVID-19 Patient Monitoring: Model details

 \subsubsection{Prediction}

 Given that an individual remains at risk on day $t$ and given the observed biomarker process until day $t$, the clinician needs risk estimates for a range of future days.
-But the competing risks model specified above depends on as-yet-unobserved biomarkers starting on day $t+1$.
-This missing information can be imputed using the fitted linear mixed effects model that specifies the joint distribution of future biomarkers given the past observed values.
-To obtain the hazards on future days, we simulate $S$ realizations of the future biomarkers from this conditional Gaussian distribution, calculate the corresponding ${f_{it'}}, t'>t$ values for each simulation, calculate the predicted hazards of on future days from the competing risk model using the simulated ${f}$s, and then average these across the all $S$ simulations.
-This strategy assumes that the event process is uninformative about future biomarkers given the past values and the events.
+But the competing risks model above depends on as-yet-unobserved biomarkers starting on day $t+1$.
+To calculate estimates of the discrete hazards on future days, we must integrate over the distribution of the as-yet unobserved predictors given their past observed values.
+We use Monte Carlo integration by simulating $S$ realizations of the future biomarkers from this conditional Gaussian distribution, calculating the corresponding ${f_{it'}}, t'>t$ values for each simulation, calculating the predicted discrete hazards on future days from the competing risk model using the simulated ${f}$s, and then average these across the all $S$ simulations.
+To assure that the Monte Carlo integration error is negligible, we compare the predictions for $S$ and $S/2$ to assure the predictions are equivalent.